InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-09-13-ecclesiastical-structure.md

+There does appear to be a separate axis for PC classification, but it does seem to strongly correlate with the levels.
+The current minimum standard for most organizations' Trial of Fifth Level Initiation appears to be E Class.

+Classes:
+- E: the lowest mentioned level (probably beatable by a well-trained human with a weapon)
+- D: (too strong for normal humans, but spiritually aware humans can defeat them)
+- C: (dangerous in general)
+- B: (strong enough to flatten a block)
+- A: (strong enough to wipe out a city)
+- S: anyone who can punch out Cthulhu

 DISCLAIMER:
 The information contained within this article is purely hypothetical, and intended for educational purposes
 (i.e., to demonstrate how a red team organization may be structured and operate).